MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 ## Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved
-Below are some key market players exploring the use of OLEDs who can be potential customers for this application:
+Below are some key market players exploring the use of OLEDs and thus can be potential customers for this application:

 | Company/Corporation |
 |-|